jishen027/my-notes/docs/Others/Site_Ground_Symbolic_link.md

-@jishen027
+# SiteGround Symbolic link using SSH

-# How to create a symbolic link on [SiteGround.com](https://www.siteground.co.uk/web-hosting.htm) using SSH
+## How to create a symbolic link on [SiteGround.com](https://www.siteground.co.uk/web-hosting.htm) using SSH

 ## Step 1
 Using Siteground dev ssh tool to connect into the server